DFE-Digital/dfe-analytics/README.md

 ## Custom events

-If you wish to send custom analytics event, for example if you have data about emails sent, server side validation errors, api query data or data relating to searches performed, create a file `config/analytics_custom_events.yml` containing an array of your custom events types under a `shared` key like:
+If you wish to send custom analytics event, for example if you have data about emails sent, server-side validation errors, API query data, or data relating to searches performed, create a file `config/analytics_custom_events.yml` containing an array of your custom events types under a `shared` key like:

 ```yaml
 shared: